AMWA-TV/nmos-testing/ReadMe.md

 ## Usage:
 Required command line parameters:

---query_ip: the ip of the query service on which the node is currently registered
+--query_ip: the ip of the query service on which the node is currently registered (RDS)

---query_port: the port of the query service on which the node is currently registered
+--query_port: the port of the query service on which the node is currently registered (RDS)

 e.g. python nmos-test.py --query_ip=172.56.123.5 --query-port=4480